 Colleges are responding in kind.
 Since 2019, the number of students who self-identify as neurodiverse has grown by nearly 90%.
 In response, universities are rethinking how they recruit, support, and evaluate applicants.
 The message from admissions officers is increasingly clear: students who understand and own their learning profiles stand out.

-To learn how to identify the right academic fit for your student, explore Choosing the Right College for Neurodiverse Students: A Game-Changing Resource for Parents.
+To learn how to identify the right academic fit for your student, explore Choosing the Right College for Neurodiverse Students.
+And for expert support navigating this process, our College Consulting program specializes in building college lists that fit each student’s unique profile.

 Why Neurodiversity Belongs in the Admissions Conversation